SESEBAK/NEXEERO/docs/PM/Howtobuild.md

 ### Step 1: GET THE TOOLS
  Installing all the necessary tools to build the webpage:

 - [Git](https://git-scm.com/downloads); We used git to control our version in gitlab
-    - Github; We used github as a servicer for our webpage
+- [Github](https://about.gitlab.com/); We used github as a servicer for our webpage
-    - Github desktop; We used github desktop to transport or push our coding from local to github
+- [Github desktop](https://www.gitbook.com/); We used github desktop to transport or push our coding from local to github
-    - VScode; We used the visual studio code to write down our documents
+- [VScode](https://code.visualstudio.com/); We used the visual studio code to write down our documents
-    - Nodejs; We used it to build the environment
+- [Nodejs](https://nodejs.org/en/); We used it to build the environment
-    - Markdown language; We used the Markdown language to write documents
+- [Markdown language](https://www.nexmaker.com/doc/1projectmanage/markdown.html); We used the Markdown language to write documents
-    - Image upload servive, We used Picgo to storage our image on cloud, in our case in gitlab and used in markdown document,

 ### Step 2: SET THE PAGE
  Create a repository: go on github.com and after signing up, create your repository.
 Keep it Public so that anyone on the internet can have access to it and add a README file to it cause that's where you can write a long description for your project.